Ibrahimhowlader2/Travel-Agency-Client/README.md

 - Use Firebase Authentication for sign in with google.
 - Use React Private Route.
 - This is an Travel Agency website and i will show some Places for travel.
-- Use MongoDb, Node, Express for backend.
+- Use MongoDb, Node, Express for Backend.